open-component-model/ocm-k8s-toolkit/docs/getting-started/setup.md

+---
+title: Set up your environment
+description: "Set up a local environment for testing and running examples from the examples directory or the getting-started guides."
+icon: ":anchor:"
+weight:
+toc: true
+---

 # Setup your environment

 This document describes how to set up a local environment for testing and running examples from the `examples/`